PieLabs/serve-pie/README.md

 ```

 ### TODOS
+* what to do about accessibility - on load can you pass in accessiblity opts?
+  * or do you pass them in at runtime?
+  * for now i'm going to set it up as runtime - as this fits with what's currently there.

 * formalize outcome inputs and outputs (questions, sessions, settings) => outcome what does it return?
 * ~~allow it to work with dev style pie elements aka paths are local. (need to do a bower link for these).~~